Trump acquitted in second impeachment trial on charge of inciting Jan. 6 Capitol riot

 Trump's legal team agreed to allow the damaging statement from Beutler to be entered into the trial as evidence.
 Armed with her statement, House lawyers then abandoned their demand that Beutler be called as a witness altogether.

-House managers said the revelations about McCarthy's call with Trump show that Trump abdicated his oath of office by showing support for the rioters and disregard for the security of members of Congress and Pence who was targeted by the mob for assassination.
+House managers said the revelations about McCarthy's call with Trump show that Trump abdicated his oath of office by showing support for the rioters and disregard for the security of members of Congress and Pence, who was targeted by the mob for assassination.

 "He chose retaining his own power over the safety of Americans," said Rep. David Cicilline, D-R.I.
 "I can't imagine more damning evidence of his state of mind."